bencam/pelmanism/README.md

 ## Details and game description

 Also known as memory or concentration, Pelmanism is a simple one-player card-matching game.
-Each game begins with a randomly-sorted, even-numbered deck of cards (note: by default, Pelmanism uses a deck of 20 cards, but this can easily be adjusted).
-The cards are displayed face down and can be arranged in a grid or another type of pattern by a frontend developer.
+Each game begins with a randomly-sorted, even-numbered deck of cards.
+The cards are displayed face down and can be arranged in a grid or another type of pattern by a front-end developer.
 The player decides the maximum number of moves or attempts (the terms are used synonymously in this game) they will be allowed to take during the game.

 Each move consists of 'turning face up' or 'flipping over' two cards; each card 'turned over' is considered a guess.
 If the cards match, they are removed from the playing deck.
 If the cards do not match, they remain in the playing deck and are 'turned back over'.
 The player continues to make moves until either all of the pairs have been matched or the player runs out of attempts.

+By default, Pelmanism uses a deck of 20 cards, but this can be adjusted (see the section below titled 'Adjusting the game').

 Many users can play Pelmanism games at the same time, and each game can be played or retrieved by using the `urlsafe_game_key` path parameter.